turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 Frequently as developers we'll run into situations when we need to make something in our programs faster.

-With user-facing web applications, especially, we're relatively constrained by a request/response cycle that needs to be kept fast -- anything over about 200ms starts to feel slow or clunky to the user.
+With user-facing web applications in particular, we're constrained by a request/response cycle that needs to be kept fast -- anything over about 200ms starts to feel slow and clunky to the user.

 So we need to make something faster.
 We have a couple of choices:

 * __1:__ Speed up the underlying process
-* __2:__ Simply (part of) the underlying process go away (some of the time)
+* __2:__ Figure out a way to get rid of the underlying process (at least some of the time)

 When looking at the list it seems like a no-brainer -- just choose number 1, make your things fast, and then the problems go away!